N.R. Gordon & Company, Inc.

 Don’t forget to fly the plane.
 (Known as “the first rule of aviation,” it should be the first rule of business.)

 When you are up to your ass in alligators, it is difficult to remember your original mission was to drain the swamp.
-(Note: You have no idea how often this quip is searched for!)
+(Note: You have no idea how often this quip is searched!)

 By losing your goal, you have lost your way (Nietzsche)